-This realization led the business to the Board decision-making platform, from vendor Board International, which unifies Business Intelligence, Planning, and Predictive Analytics in a single interface.
+This realization led the business to the Board Intelligent Planning Platform, from vendor Board International, which offers smarter planning, actionable insights, and better outcomes.
 Axel stresses that KUKA's choice of solution was more than just a question of functionality:

 "The partner supporting us was also important.
 That's where Board really won us over - they quickly developed a solution for the cases in our brief.
 Within a very short time, Board developed what we found to be the best solution and presented it very professionally.
 They also demonstrated that they absolutely wanted to do this project for us."

 The Benefits: Increased standardization, control, accuracy, and collaboration

 Axel explains that once the project began, Board had ample opportunity to demonstrate not only their willingness but also their ability, in relation to a short deadline for the initial project requirements: